JavierCastilloGuillen/Tradingview-Strategies-Flask-Webhook_Tool/README.md

 # Pinescript Strategies Repository

+## Webhook integration
+Using Flask, we will be able to receive a JSON alert message on our server.

 ## Public strategies shared for the TradingView Platform.

 Find them all in the platform on SCRIPT section on [Tradingview profile here](https://es.tradingview.com/u/JCGMarkets/#published-scripts/?offer_id=10&aff_id=25289)